Power Hit Radio (Lithuania)

 Power Hit Radio is a commercial radio station in Lithuania that plays dance music aimed at listeners aged around 15 to 35.
 "Power Hit Radio" started broadcasting in 2003.
-Transmitted through 7 transmitters throughout Lithuania.
+Transmitted through 9 transmitters throughout Lithuania.

 The "Power Hit Radio" program features a number of broadcasts, among which are: "Šok į kelnes" ("Get in the pants"), "Power hitai" ("Power hits"),"Power popietė" ("Power afternoon"), "Burbulas" ("Bubble") and the weekend's release "Power savaitgalis" ("Power Weekend"), In The Mix.

+In 2019, Power Hit Radio was the most listened radio station among Vilnius youths.

+In 2022, radio station had €0.9 million in revenue.